 Once a lot of Americans retire, typically they stop paying their life insurance policy and let it expire or don’t renew their plan, this is a terrible choice.
 If something awful happened, would you leave behind a mountain of unpaid debts to your family?
 If you still have a mortgage payment, car loans, or credit card bills, your life insurance policy can help ease the financial burden.

-Despite what one may believe, there are multiple options available for those that are age sixty three.
+Despite what one may believe, there are multiple options available for those who are age sixty-three.
 The most popular option is term insurance coverage, but you might have the option to buy permanent coverage as well.

 Term life insurance is that it only lasts for a term that is determined at the point of purchase.
 This is a characteristic that is unique to term life insurance.
 In addition to this characteristic, it is also known for its affordability compared to many other types of insurance.

 Permanent life insurance is the main option, and it’s very different.
 They are effective until the day you reach their maximum age limit.
 Each company has a different age limit, but most are around 90 or 95.
 They never expire and a part of the premiums get put into a “cash value” bucket.
 This money can add to the payout or you can borrow the money.